boylesoftware/x2node-tutorial/README.md

 * Attribute `role: 'id'` marks the record ID property.
 It is also used to mark the ID property in nested object arrays.

 * Scalar properties (not arrays) are by default required in records.
 To mark an optional record property `optional: true` attribute is used.

+* Non-scalar properties, such `items` in the _Order_ record type, by default are optional.
+Our _Order_ record must have at least one line item for the order to make sense, so we implicitely marks the `items` property as `optional: false`.

 * Record type definition attribute `table` is used to map the record type to the database table.
 If unspecified, the table is assumed to have the same name as the record type.